Philip II of Macedon

 Since completing that some time ago, I have moved on to the third of four political designs I have conceived (not counting Rome in Crisis, although it too has political elements).
-I first conceived this one many years ago after reading Aristotle's fascinating theories on the evolution of government types, in particular how Oligarchy tended to lead to Dictatorship which tended to lead to Democracy which leads to Oligarchy again.
+I first conceived this one many years ago after reading the fascinating theories of Polybius on the evolution of government types, in particular how Oligarchy tended to lead to Dictatorship which tended to lead to Democracy which leads to Oligarchy again.
 How fascinating it would be to play a game in which the players must ride a wild roller coaster in which the rules of the game themselves change during play, and in which they could try to trigger these changes themselves.

 But who were the players?
 What could they do, and how?
 These were big questions and I did not have any immediate answers so I put it aside for other projects.

 The problem was that I came to these ideas, and to most of Ancient history in general, from the point of view of Carthage (the wonderful novel The Arrows of Hercules by L. Sprague deCamp served as the initial way in).
 From there I got to the Greek city-state of Syracuse and for a long time its turbulent history seemed the best setting for this idea.
 But over time I saw that its relatively short period of interest was something of a limitation, so once again I put the project aside until a better idea came along.
 (By the way, learning Greek history from this perspective has its odd moments.
 For example, although many things are going on in Sicily nothing could have been more surprising that suddenly, out of nowhere, Athens decides to invade for no apparent prior reason.)